Hatton Garden safe deposit burglary: Sentencing

 On 9 March 2016, at Woolwich Crown Court, three members of the gang, John "Kenny" Collins, Daniel Jones, and Terry Perkins, having pleaded guilty to conspiracy to commit burglary, were each given a seven-year prison term.

 Carl Wood and William Lincoln were found guilty of the same offence and also one count of conspiracy to conceal, convert or transfer criminal property, after trial.
 Lincoln was also given a seven-year sentence, and Wood was sentenced to six years.

 Hugh Doyle was found guilty of concealing, converting or transferring criminal property.
 He was jailed for 21 months, suspended for two years.
 Doyle was also fined £367.50 for his general criminal conduct in January 2018.

 The alleged ringleader, Brian Reader, was sentenced to six years and three months in prison on 21 March 2016.

 An eighth man, Jon Harbinson, was found not guilty and discharged.

 In January 2018, a confiscation ruling at Woolwich Crown Court ruled that John "Kenny" Collins, Daniel Jones, Terry Perkins and Brian Reader must pay a total of £27.5 million or face another seven years in prison.
 Perkins died in prison in February 2018, just a week after the ruling.
 On 14 August 2018, Daniel Jones had his sentence extended by six years and 287 days for failing to return £6,599,021.
 On 1 August 2019, Collins was sentenced to an additional 2,309 days for failing to comply with the confiscation order.
 It was revealed during the hearing Collins had repaid £732,000 of the £7.6 million order.
 Enforcement action was said by the Crown Prosecution Service to be under way to seize Collins' remaining assets.

 On 15 March 2019, Michael Seed was found guilty of burglary and conspiracy to burgle and was sentenced to 10 years in prison for the former and eight years for the latter, the two running concurrently.
 On 1 October 2020, Michael Seed was ordered to repay £6 million in damages or face an additional seven years in prison.

 In television, film and radio

+The burglary is the subject of television, radio, and feature films: